Trump's legal exposure may be growing – and 4 other takeaways from the Jan. 6 hearing

 1. We've heard about Trump's temper throughout his life, but this was the most vivid detailing of it during his tenure as president.

-Hutchinson painted a picture of a volatile man who was far from what Americans have long expected from how their presidents should comport themselves.
+Hutchinson painted a picture of a volatile man who was far from what Americans have long expected of how their presidents should comport themselves.
 Here's some of what she recounted:

--- Trump grabbed the steering wheel of the presidential limousine and put his hands on the "clavicles" of the Secret Service agent driving the car.
+-- She said that she was told Trump grabbed the steering wheel of the presidential limousine and put his hands on the "clavicles" of the Secret Service agent driving the car, and those involved didn't dispute the account.

 Trump had grown "irate" when he heard the Secret Service said it couldn't secure the area around the Capitol, and Trump had to be taken back to the White House.